artisantek/training-materials/AWS/03-iam(identity-and-access-management)/03-user-with-access-key&secret-key-cli.md

 ```

 **Configuration Best Practices**:
-- Use named profiles for multiple AWS accounts/users
 - Set appropriate default region for your use case
 - Choose output format that suits your workflow
 - Test configuration with simple, safe commands first